rodrigosetti/biotopia/README.md

     .....

+They have one mouth and moving coefficients (0,-2), therefore, they move vertically down two of three of its movement cycle:

+  * (0, 0)
+  * (0, -1)
+  * (0, -1)

-They have one mouth and moving coefficients (0,-2), therefore, they move vertically down.
-All the rotations of the ancestral also exists, so the movements are variate, but all of them orthogonal.
+All the rotations of the ancestral also exists, so the movements are variate, but all of them orthogonal and the same speed.

-Just to make things clear, the following creatures are all equivalent (i.e. the same) (rotations and mirrors of the same structure):
+Just to make clear the rotation and mirroring concepts.
+The following creatures are all equivalent (i.e. the same) (rotations and mirrors of the same structure):

     ...... ...... ..... ..... ..... ..... ...... ......
     .o.oo. .oo.o. .oo.. ..oo. ..o.. ...o. ..ooo. .ooo..